 Fructans are oligo- or polysaccharides that include short chains of fructose molecules with an end glucose molecule.
 They are present in the following foods:

 Wheat including bread, pasta, couscou, onions, shallots, scallions, garlic, barley, Brussels sprouts, cabbage, broccoli, pistachio, artichoke, inulin or chicory root (see table below).

 This second table (below) is particularly useful.
 It shows the products linked to a particular type of sugar or sugar chain.
 If you find you react to one food, look at the food family for that sugar.
 Do you react to the others?

 Watch out for Galactans too if you are intolerant to lactose

 Galactose + glucose = lactose

-If you are replacing cow’s milk with soy milk and still reacting, this could be why.
+So if you are replacing cow’s milk with soy milk and still reacting, this could in fact be why.

 Polyols are sugar alcohols that are used in manufactured foods to sweeten them, make them creamy, or prolong shelf-life.
 They are also present in some fresh fruit (see table below).

 |Fructans||Wheat including bread, pasta, couscous etc., onions, shallots, scallions, garlic, barley, Brussels sprouts, cabbage, broccoli, pistachio, artichoke, inulin or chickory root||Fruits||Oranges, unsweetened cranberries, strawberries, cantaloupe, lemon, lime|

 |Galactans||Soy milk, soy protein isolate, miso, veggie-burgers, dried beans and peas, lentils, butter/lima beans, humus, large amount (more than 1 cup per day) of coffee||Vegetables||Peas, celery, carrots, plum tomato, spinach, lettuce, green peppers, green beans, bean sprouts, turnip, turnip green, cucumber|